garykac/clipboard/clipboard.md

 ## Background

-An API for clipboard actions (cut, copy and paste) has long been desired for webpages, but agreeement has been slow because of various security and usability concerns with the feature.
+An API for clipboard actions (cut, copy and paste) has long been desired for webpages, but agreement has been slow because of various security and usability concerns with the feature.
 In summary, giving web pages access to the clipboard introduces problems with clobbering (overwriting) and sniffing (surreptitiously reading) the clipboard.